-Røst Teaterbistro is located, as the name suggests, in Trøndelag Teater.
+As the name suggests, Røst Teaterbistro is located inside Trøndelag Teater.
 Despite having heard only good stuff about the place in advance, I’ll admit my expectations weren’t sky-high.
 How good can a theater café really be?
 I thought.
-Damn good, it would turn out, when the head chef is Mette Beate Evensen with her partner Martin Hovdal as sous chef.
+Damn good, it would turn out, when the head chefs are Mette Beate Evensen and her partner Martin Hovdal.
 Both have a background working in high-end kitchens, like the former one-Michelin-starred restaurant Ylajali, and the well-known three-starred Maaemo in Oslo.
 The influence is evident.
-However, at Røst, the couple have made their own style of New-Nordic cuisine.
+However, at Røst, the couple has made their own style of New-Nordic cuisine.
 Expect a lot of pickled and fermented elements, but first and foremost a well-balanced and tasty meal.
-As a bonus – all wines are natural!
+As a bonus – most wines are natural!
 Røst Teaterbistro was my favorite restaurant when we visited Trondheim.

 Enter the New Nordic Theater